AvalonRuFae/3100/req_n_spec/system-features.md

 ------------------------------

 ### Description and Priority
-**Priority: Medium** - Important for gamification and user engagement
+**Priority: High** - Important for gamification and user engagement

 This feature manages user profiles, tracks earnings, and implements the reward/penalty system.